 Even a cursory review of a typical architecture will reveal different scaling requirements across modules.
 Let’s review our Widget.io Monolith through this lens.

-Odds are, our Account Administration functionality isn’t stressed nearly as much as the Order Processing system.
+Odds are good that our Account Administration functionality isn’t stressed nearly as much as the Order Processing system.
 In the past, we’ve had to scale the entire monolith to support our most volatile component.
-This approach results in higher infrastructure costs, because we are forced to “over provision” for the worst case scenario of just a portion of our app.
+This approach results in higher infrastructure costs because we are forced to “over provision” for the worst-case scenario of just a portion of our app.

 If we refactor the Order Processing functionality to a microservice, we can scale up and down as needed.
 The result is something like this diagram: